Everything you need to know about bankruptcy

 - You don’t have sufficient assets which could be sold or refinanced to avoid bankruptcy

-If the above all ring true, bankruptcy is very likely to be the right thing for you to pursue.
+If all the above ring true, bankruptcy is very likely to be the right option for you to pursue.